learning-zone/html-basics/html-mcq.md

 ## 11. Meta & Document Head

-**Q56.** A mobile web app's layout looks zoomed-out on smartphones, showing the desktop-sized page scaled down.
-Which `<meta>` tag instructs the browser to match the device's screen width and set the initial zoom to 100%?
+**Q56.** A mobile web app\'s layout looks zoomed-out on smartphones, showing the desktop-sized page scaled down.
+Which `<meta>` tag instructs the browser to match the device\'s screen width and set the initial zoom to 100%?

 - A) `<meta name="mobile" content="width=device, zoom=1">`
 - B) `<meta name="viewport" content="width=device-width, initial-scale=1">`